ntogasa/campground_scavenger/README.md

-For instance, if you want to find an available campsite in Yosemite National Park, rather than visiting each individual campground's webpage you can use Campground Checker to search them all at once.
+For instance, if you want to find an available campsite in Yosemite National Park, rather than visiting each individual campground's webpage you can use Campground Scavenger to search them all at once.

 #### API - Access Campground IDs, Names, Parents
 Included is an API with public read access.
 Each campground